Skip to content

 ksail cluster update

 Applies in-place changes to components (CNI, GitOps engine, cert-manager, etc.).
 Node scaling changes for Talos are applied in-place.
+A Talos or Kubernetes version bump rolls the static nodes in place and recycles autoscaler nodes so they follow the new baseline (see Autoscaler Node Upgrades).
 Changes to hetzner.location, hetzner.controlPlaneServerType, or hetzner.networkCidr require cluster recreation.
 See the Update Behavior table for details.

 Terminal window